ajare/market-sim/doc/Architecture.md

 remain fully implemented and exercised directly by unit tests (see §12), available for a future world-building path that wants raiding.

+### 8.4 Nationalities and name generation (`nationality.ts`, `names.ts`, `shipNames.ts`, `companyNames.ts`)

+Five nationalities -- English, French, Spanish, Dutch, Portuguese -- each carry three name pools: captain names (`names.ts`, `randomName` drawing a male first name `MALE_FIRST_NAME_FRACTION = 75%` of the time), ship names (`shipNames.ts`), and chartered-company names (`companyNames.ts`, a form-x-subject template like *"Real Compañía de Comercio de {subject}"*).
+`nationality.ts`'s `NATIONALITY_POOLS: Record<Nationality, …>` maps each
+nationality to its trio of pools, and `randomNationality(rng)` draws one at random.
+A `PoliticalEntity` carries a `nationality` (§3.6); when a fleet is synthesized for a loaded JSON world (§11.2), each generated ship/captain in a Company draws from that Company's PoliticalEntity's nationality, and an Independent faction from a seeded-random one.
+The procedural `buildWorld` names its ships/captains from a single fixed pool and doesn't consult this per-entity machinery.

 ## 9. Contracts: location-funded supply orders, the BulletinBoard, and issuer/fulfiller roles

 `contracts.ts` implements a **Contract**: a one-shot supply order -- "deliver